A Sense of Place and the Imagination: 5 Beloved Authors and Their Homes

 Writing my own book brought home to me the importance of exploring a sense of place.
 It helps me to more deeply understand and appreciate the authors and books I love.

-Linda Borromeo worked at the University of California, Berkeley as operations manager for a graduate school library.
+Linda Borromeo worked at the University of California, Berkeley as the operations manager for a graduate school library.
 She is now a full-time writer.
 Her book, Mystery Shores, is a tale of danger and secrets along the Pacific Northwest coast.
-For more pictures, quotes and inspiration, join Linda for a Creative Walk.